sapegin/blog.sapegin.me/source/en/all/javascript-discoverability.md

 This is still an unsolved question for me and I hope we’ll see more sophisticated search tools that will consider many parameters to rank search results: npm installs in the last month, GitHub stars, latest release date, opened issues, test coverage, etc.

-[JS.coach](https://js.coach/) is very close to that but they only have modules for React, Webpack, Babel, etc.
+[JS.coach](https://js.coach/) is very close to that but they only have modules for React, webpack, Babel, etc.

 And I believe it will decrease the number of almost identical libraries because authors will be able to easily find what’s already available.